 Following the completion of the initial five-year Allocation Agent contract, Gas Industry Co carried out a competitive tender process for the role.
 An agreement was reached in early October 2013 to appoint EMS (Energy Market Services, a subsidiary of Transpower) as the next Allocation Agent.
 The appointment commenced on 1 January 2014 following a period of transition from the previous incumbent, NZX.

 Tel: 04 494 2467

-The purpose of this paper is to carry out the required consultation on the accuracy threshold in rule 37 before the annual determination of the threshold is made by Gas Industry Co.
-The rule 37 determination must take place by 30 September 2013.
+The purpose of this paper was to carry out the required consultation on the accuracy threshold in rule 37 before the annual determination of the threshold was made by Gas Industry Co.
+The rule 37 determination had to take place by 30 September 2013.

-This consultation paper invites submissions from allocation participants on the merits of directing special allocations under the Gas (Downstream Reconciliation) Rules 2008 for the consumption periods May 2012, June 2012 and July 2012.
-The consultation will inform Gas Industry Co's determination of whether or not to give the necessary direction to the Allocation Agent.
+This consultation paper invited submissions from allocation participants on the merits of directing special allocations under the Gas (Downstream Reconciliation) Rules 2008 for the consumption periods May 2012, June 2012 and July 2012.
+The consultation informed Gas Industry Co's determination of whether or not to give the necessary direction to the Allocation Agent.

 In December 2012, Gas Industry Co made a recommendation to the Minister of Energy and Resources ('the Minister') on amendments to the Gas (Downstream Reconciliation) Rules 2008 ('the Rules').
 The Minister accepted the recommendation and the amended Rules were gazetted on 28 February 2013, with an effective date of 1 June 2013.